Keltic Pharma Therapeutics

 Figure 3.
 Keltic Pharma Therapeutics headquarters at the ARC, UofG.

 The activities of Keltic Pharma and the University’s underlying research have generated significant IP, including patents protecting the stapled peptides and covalent inhibitors (in partnership with collaborators from the School of Chemistry), for which Keltic has been granted exclusive licences by the University.
-A patent is currently being filed for their own generated compounds, and the company hold trade secrets for their PEP-SMOL drug discovery platform.
+The company is now filing patents for their own generated compounds, and they hold trade secrets for their PEP-SMOL drug discovery platform.

 The University’s IP & Commercialisation Team have supported the Keltic Pharma throughout their journey from academic research to spinout including the filing of patent rights, managing the formation of Keltic Pharma and transfer of the UofG IP and trade secrets to the company; they also supported securing of the €5M Venture Loan from the EUMF and provision of a convertible loan to help establish the company.